Nunilo Kagati Titaura (6 Packets)

 • Kagati: In some South Asian dialects, “kagati” refers to lemon or lime, a fruit deeply valued in culinary and ritual practices.

-• Titaura: “Titaura” is a popular tangy, spicy Nepali candy made from fruits like mango, tamarind, or lapsi (Nepalese hog plum), widely loved across Nepal and among the Nepali diaspora.
+• Titaura: “Titaura” is a popular tangy, spicy Himalayan candy made from fruits like mango, tamarind, or lapsi (Himalayan hog plum), widely loved across Darjeeling and among the local diaspora.

 Cultural Significance